Queensland Family History Society Inc

 Learn@QFHS

-LearnThe Education Sub-Committee organises a number of workshops and training courses.
-In the current situation, these events are held online.These sessions focus mainly on the different aspects of the Resources collections, but can include other related topics.
-Limited places available for each session, so bookings are essential.
+LearnThe Education team organises a number of workshops and training courses, which may be held online, in person, or a combination of both.
+Limited places are available for each session, so bookings are essential.

 For further information, or suggestions for training course topics, contact Education.